YeTianwei/yetianwei.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am Tianwei Ye, who is a master student at [Wuhan University](https://www.whu.edu.cn/) under the supervision of [Prof.Jiayi Ma](https://scholar.google.com/citations?user=73trMQkAAAAJ&hl=en&oi=ao) in the [Multi-spectral Visual information Processing group](https://mvp.whu.edu.cn/index.htm).
+I am Tianwei Ye, a master student at [Wuhan University](https://www.whu.edu.cn/) under the supervision of [Prof.Jiayi Ma](https://scholar.google.com/citations?user=73trMQkAAAAJ&hl=en&oi=ao) in the [Multi-spectral Visual information Processing group](https://mvp.whu.edu.cn/index.htm).
 Before that I received my Bechelor's degree from [Central South University](https://www.csu.edu.cn/) in 2024.

-My research focuses on 3D computer vision and geometry processing, with broader interests in computer graphics and computer vision.
-Currently, I am working on 3D shape matching.
+I have a broad interest in computer vision and graphics, particularly in 3D vision.
+I am currently working on 3D shape matching with deep learning and optimization techniques.
 If you have interest to collaborate with me, feel free to contact me.